-JV's cost of goods sold for the financial year 2022 was higher compared to last year, mainly on account of higher raw material costs and unfavorable inventory movements.
-On overall basis, increase in cost of goods sold contributed QR 697 million negatively to QAMCO's net profits for the financial year 2022 versus last year.
+JV's operating costs for the financial year 2023 was lower versus last year, mainly on account of lower raw material costs and selling and distribution costs.
+On overall basis, decrease in operating costs positively contributed QR 266 million to QAMCO's net profits for the financial year 2023 versus last year.
+On the other hand, tightened monetary policies have impacted joint ventures financing costs, increased the financing costs, and thereby decreased QAMCO's net profit by 31 million in 2023.